magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8532-->

 *  YouTube videos for simple products that belong to a configurable product now work as expected.
 Previously, images were ordered by ID instead of position.
-And consequently, some videos were treated like images.
+Consequently, some videos were treated like images.
 [GitHub-29690](https://github.com/magento/magento2/issues/29690)

 ### Visual Merchandiser